Joy-Anna Duggar Wanted To Defy Parents By Taking Control Of Her Love Life

 “You would have to ask Austin what he’s thinking and my dad, but I’m excited to see what God has in store for us in the next year,” Joy-Anna said.

-The Counting On star may have to relinquish control of some aspects of her life to her father and husband, but this hasn’t stopped Joy-Anna from having her own vision of what she wants the future to hold.
-However, her desires don’t differ from those of her married sisters.
+Because the Counting On star has relinquished control of her future to her father and husband, all she can do is pray that the men share her vision of what she wants the future to hold.
+According to Joy-Anna, her desires don’t differ from those of her married sisters.
 When she was asked what she wants her life to look like five years from now, she revealed that she has only two goals.

 “Lord willing, I’ll be a wife and mother,” Joy-Anna Duggar said.